Verifier contract

 - The public inputs match values returned from

-- The proof was created by the specified
+Prover - The proof was created by the specified

-contract and the specified function This prevents invalid, tampered, or mismatched proofs from being accepted by the contract.
+Provercontract and the specified function This prevents invalid, tampered, or mismatched proofs from being accepted by the contract.

 Proof argument

-as the first argument to the verification function is mandatory.
-Note that even though the proof is not used directly in the body of the verified function, onlyVerified
+Passing Proof as the first argument to the verification function is mandatory.
+Note that even though the proof is not used directly in the body of the verified function, onlyVerified will have access to it via msg.data.

 Verified arguments

-contract function.
+After the proof, we need to pass verified arguments.
+Verified arguments are the values returned by the Prover contract function.
 We need to pass all the arguments returned by prover, in the same order and each of the same type.

 See the example below.